Deep Late-Time Observations of the Supernova Impostors SN 1954J and SN 1961V: SN 1954J in NGC 2403

 We again modeled star 4 with DUSTY, this time including the temperature prior and allowing the circumstellar optical depth ($\tau_v$) to vary.
 If we allow both the foreground and circumstellar extinction to vary we, not surprisingly, find degenerate solutions.
 If we fix the the foreground extinction to $E(B-V) = 0.25$ to match the neighboring stars, we find $\tau_V = 0.03^{+0.73}_{-0.03}$, consistent with the results from \citet{kochanek_unmasking_2012}, while if we fix $E(B-V)=0$, we find $\tau_V = 1.26^{+0.75}_{-1.08}$.

 \citet{humphreys_tale_2017} ultimately propose that the system consists of two stars, a ``cold" star with $T_C\simeq$ 5000 K and $\log L_* \simeq$ 4.6 and a ``hot" star with $T_H \simeq$ 20000 K and $\log L_* \simeq$ 5.3.
-The hot star is introduced to photoionize the ejecta to produce the broad H$\alpha$ line associated with star 4.
 To explore this model further, we constrained the temperature of the cooler star by our temperature prior of $T_C = 5000 \pm 500$ K and consider fixed temperatures for the hot star of $T_H = 10000, 15000, 20000,$ and $25000$ K. The luminosities of the two stars were free to vary, but with a conservative penalty in the fit statistic of $(L_H/L_C)^2$ for the \textit{F475W} and \textit{F814W} band luminosities if $L_H>L_C$.
 We know from the \citet{humphreys_tale_2017} spectrum that the observed optical flux has to be dominated by the cooler star, so we (conservatively) should not allow the hot star to dominate the optical emission.
 Both stars are subject to the same extinction.

 The results for these models are shown in Table \ref{tab:mods}.
 One can never rule out the presence of a hot star, but all of our models require the hot star to have a negligible luminosity which cannot produce sufficient ionizing photons to explain the line emission.
-If we try to put in a hot star with a lu-
+If we try to put in a hot star with a luminosity of $L_H = 10^{5.3} L_\odot$ and $T_H$ = 20000 K, as proposed by \citet{humphreys_tale_2017}, we find unacceptable fits with $\chi^2 = 4.4$.